-Heavy rains are predicted Monday evening and Tuesday morning in Ventura County.
-In anticipation of the forecasted storm, Ventura County public safety agencies are encouraging people to prepare.
+In anticipation of the forecasted rainy weather, Ventura County public safety agencies are encouraging people to prepare.

 - Sign-up to receive “VC Alert” mobile messages by contacting VC Alert Hotline at (805) 648-9283 or visiting www.vcalert.org.
 Subscribers will receive emergency notifications such as evacuation notices specific to their neighborhood.

-- Make sure extra supplies are on hand at home, including: a flashlight, water, food, personal medical supplies, filled prescriptions and a charged smartphone with internet access in case local roads are temporarily closed.
+- Make a supply kit for your home and car - flashlight, water, food, personal medical supplies, filled prescriptions and a charged smartphone with internet access in case local roads are temporarily closed.

-- Need additional sandbags?
-Stop by a local fire station or call 805-371-1111 to check supplies.
+- Sandbags - Stop by a local fire station or call 805-371-1111 to check supplies.
 Please be prepared to fill and transport sandbags.
 Supplies can also be purchased at local hardware stores.

-- If you see a nearby storm drain that is blocked, contact your local city public works department or Ventura County Public Works at (805) 654-2001.
+- Home Preparedness: If you see a nearby storm drain that is blocked, contact your local city public works department or Ventura County Public Works at (805) 654-2001.

 - Monitor Ventura County's local emergency website, and the local website of the National Weather Service for urgent weather updates and local emergency information.